binaryphile/concorde/README.md

 Now we could test `main` in `myscript_shpec.bash`, but I think we'll hold off until it does something more than just call `hello_world`, since we've already got that covered.

+In a regular script, you might not choose to use functions at all, instead just writing a list of commands that need to go together.
+That's fine, but concorde won't help with that much.
+I'd encourage you to start writing functions in order to make them testable.

+So if you want to make use of concorde's features, you'll want to write functions.
+They don't require that you change much; just wrap the entire script in a `main` function, then call `main` in the same manner as we called `hello_world` above.

 Let's run one of the shpecs now. `cd`ing to the `lib` directory, I run: